dynatrace-oss/unguard/docs/DEV-GUIDE.md

     kubectl port-forward -n unguard service/unguard-frontend 3000:80
     ```

-    Currently, the ad-service has to be exposed to the end-user just like the frontend.
-For usage in the cloud, an ingress needs to be set up (TODO [CASP-10192](https://dev-jira.dynatrace.org/browse/CASP-10192)).
-    ```sh
-    kubectl port-forward -n unguard service/unguard-ad-service 8082:80
-    ```

     To make non-blind SSRF exploits, you can expose the proxy-service as well.
     This would be common practice with applications where the browser makes the requests (like Angular/React/Vue etc.).